 Thankfully it all turned out well, my lovely patient long suffering Mum was my sous chef, she also found me a huge and wonderful kitchen, with tons of space, great ovens, a giant

-mixer, and a very helpful manager who found us whatever we
+mixer, and a very helpful manager who found us whatever we needed!

 We were actually working in the Masonic Lodge's kitchen.
 I dont know much about what goes on but I do know that they love their meat!
 The chef was preparing masses of devilled kidneys for a function the following day, and they also made some heavenly smelling steak and kidney pies.
 I guess that funny handshaking needs a lot of protein for fortification!